jonnenauha/obj-simplify/README.md

 All found geometry from the source file is written at the top of the file, skipping any detected duplicates.
 Objects/groups are rewritten next so that they reference the deduplicated geometry indexes and are ordered per material.

+## three.js

+I have contributed to the OBJ parser/loader in three.js and know it very well.
+I know what kind of files it has performance problems with and how to try to avoid them.
+I have also implemented some of the optimization done in this tool in JS on the client side, after the model has been loaded.
+But even if doable, its a waste of time to do them on each load for each user.
+Also certain optimizations can not be done on the client side.
+That being said there is nothing spesific in the tool for three.js, it can help as much in other rendering engines.
+This tool can help you get:

+* Faster load over the network
+ * Reduce filesize, possibly better compression e.g. with gzip
+* Faster loading by the parser
+ * Drop duplicates, reduce files size in general to parse less lines
+ * Arraging file output in a way that *might* benefit V8 etc. to optimize the execution better.
+* Faster rendering
+ * Remove patterns that result in using `THREE.MultiMaterial`
+ * Recude draw calls

 ## Command line options

 There are command line flags for configuration and disabling processing steps, see `-h` for help.